pypa/cibuildwheel/README.md

 Optional.

 Shell command to run tests after the build.
-The wheel will be installed automatically and available for import from the tests.
-The project root should be included in the command as "{project}".
+The wheel will be installed automatically and available for import from the tests. `{project}` can be used as a placeholder for the absolute path to the project's root and will be replaced by `cibuildwheel`.

 Example: `nosetests {project}/tests`